BrianMitchL/brianm.me/_posts/2018-10-19-iphone-xs-max.md

 What excites me most about the new cameras are the improved sensors combined with the new Smart HDR.
 Apple introduced HDR with the iPhone 4 back in 2010;
 It took a photo at normal, above, and below exposure.
 I think it has continued to work in mostly the same way until now.
-Smart HDR takes several more at different exposures, and uses the A12 Bionic's Neural Engine to stitch the photo back together, combining the different exposures.
-This makes for incredible detail, almost in an unatural way (at least when comparing to traditional cameras), where areas that would normally be over- or under-exposed are now included at an exposure that matches that area's brightness into the final image.
+Smart HDR takes several more photos at different exposures, and uses the A12 Bionic's Neural Engine to stitch the final photo back together, combining the different exposures.
+This makes for incredible detail, almost in an unatural way (at least when comparing to traditional cameras), where areas that would normally be over or under exposed are now included at an exposure that matches that area's brightness into the final image.

 #### Video